 4 Formerly referred to the Local Government Act 1960 the short title of which was changed to the Local Government (Miscellaneous Provisions) Act 1960 by the Local Government Act 1995 s.
 9.70.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

+5 Repealed by the Water Services Legislation Amendment and Repeal Act 2012.

-5 Repealed by the Interpretation Act 1984.
+6 Repealed by the Interpretation Act 1984.

-6 Repealed by the Property Law Act 1969.
+7 Repealed by the Property Law Act 1969.

-7 Marginal notes in the agreement set out in the First Schedule have been represented as bold headnotes in this reprint, but that does not change their status as marginal notes.
+8 Marginal notes in the agreement set out in the First Schedule have been represented as bold headnotes in this reprint but that does not change their status as marginal notes.